Rhode Island Bike Laws: What You Need to Know

 Disclaimer: The information provided by Dirt Legal is for general informational purposes only and does not constitute legal or financial advice.
 Please consult your CPA or attorney for guidance on all financial and legal matters.

-In Rhode Island, dirt bikes are classified as off-highway vehicles (OHVs).
-To legally operate a dirt bike off-road, it must be registered with the Rhode Island Department of Environmental Management (DEM).
-Registration is valid for one year and costs $25.
-The registration process requires proof of ownership, such as a bill of sale, and a completed application form.
-Additionally, riders under 16 years old and first-time ATV owners must complete an approved safety course.
+To operate a dirt bike off-road, it must typically be registered through the Rhode Island Department of Environmental Management.
+OHV registrations are generally valid for one year and require proof of ownership such as a bill of sale and a completed application.

 Where You Can Ride